ona-SE/onaflix-public/README.md

 Welcome to GitpodFlix, where we're providing the next generation of streaming experiences.

-We're thrilled you joined let's get you shipping today !
+We're thrilled you joined, let's get you shipping today !

 ### At GitpodFlix: we ship to production on your first day

 We know happy developers that are in flow create better products and ship more value.

-At GitpodFlix we have **zero "works on my machine" issues** because of **Gitpod**.
+At GitpodFlix we have **zero 'works on my machine' issues** because of **Gitpod**.
 Onboarding is **one-click to get a running environment with everything you need to ship new fixes and features today** which is why:

 We expect every new developer to **ship to production on their first day**.